The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 Group dinners.
 Double dates.
 Evenings where everyone performs who can be the safest, softest NPC in the room.

-And every male friend you have gets quietly evaluated:
+Every male friend is quietly evaluated:

 too single